Greetings, glorious testers!

 [Feedback] What makes a good MMO?

-D3ATHSPARKD3ATHSPARK Member, Alpha One, Adventurer
+D3ATHSPARKD3ATHSPARK Member, Alpha One, Alpha Two, Early Alpha Two

 This post is intended for the developers to give feedback on past MMO experience.
 I have been playing games since I was a toddler and starting PC gaming on a Commodore computer.
 I've followed many MMOs in my time and each did stuff well while failing in other areas.
 I am also a very perceptive person who over analyzes just about everything, so perhaps you guys will find this feedback useful.